PatrickKalkman/python-docuvortex-local/README.md

 ### Prerequisites

 To install the project, you need to have [Python](https://www.python.org/downloads/) installed on your machine.
+Also you need a machine with a cuda compatible GPU.
+If you want to run the application on the CPU, you need to change the cuda references in the code to cpu.

 ### Installing

-The project uses [Poetry](https://python-poetry.org/) for managing dependencies.
+The project uses several dependencies.
 After cloning the repository, navigate to the project directory and install dependencies with the following commands:

 ```bash
 pip install -r requirements